Bonifatius/lightbox/readme.md

      data-image-large="large.jpg" data-max-width="1500" data-max-height="1000">
 ```

 Clicking on any image will open a lightbox with this image centered on the screen with the maximum size possible.
 By default the script opens every image in a lighbox (but you can change the selector of course).
 There is also a padding of 16 pixels which can be changed.
 The lightbox will be closed by resizing the browser (without animation), scrolling or pressing ESC (with animation).
+One can cycle through the images using the arrow keys.